 Most of the available tutorials are based on tables (not usually responsive or mobile friendly) or require some code wrangling.
 So, I decided to set out and design an easy-to-follow tutorial for creating a responsive Blogger image gallery.
 Here goes…

-What do I mean by “responsive image gallery”?
+What do I mean by “responsive blogger image gallery”?

 We’re talking about an image grid or gallery with rows and columns of images in a nice grid.
 Images can be linked or not linked.

-An example of an image gallery would be a simple portfolio or the special lookbook pages we designed for our WordPress themes, like this one from our Maryanne theme.
+An example of an image gallery would be a simple portfolio grid or a lookbook page.

 There are many possible uses for a responsive image gallery: